 If there are other types of contaminants (glass, calcified bone, ceramics, stone) to be detected, then an X-ray inspection system for food will offer enhanced detection capabilities.

 Types of Metal Detector for the Food Industry

 All of these systems must be of a hygienic design specific to the particular type of food or beverage being inspected, and to suit the cleaning methods.

-Foil trays Products that are packed in metal, in aluminium trays or wrapped in aluminium foil will normally be passed through a conventional metal detector system before they are packed.
-Once packed they When this is not possible, products packed in foil must go through a specialist ‘ferrous-in-foil’ detector, such as the Loma IQ3 Ferrous-in-Foil system.
+Foil tray products that are packed in metal, in aluminium or wrapped in aluminium foil will normally be passed through a conventional metal detector system before they are packed.
+When this is not possible, products packed in foil must go through a specialist ‘ferrous-in-foil’ detector, such as the Loma IQ3 Ferrous-in-Foil system.

 Alternatively and the most diligent is to consider the additional benefits of using an X-ray inspection system for food at this point.

 Where should I put a food metal detector?

 Metal detectors can be used throughout the food production process in order to protect consumers by detecting metallic contaminants and preventing the contaminated food from ending up on retailers’ shelves.
 With packed products, a food metal detector can be placed at the end of line for a final product inspection of metal contaminants.